Joe Harper: Later life

 In 1981 Harper was appointed manager of then Highland League side Peterhead.
 He helped the Blue Toon to a second place league finish but his reported wages were beyond the club's means and he was replaced for the 1982–83 season by former Pittodrie teammate Dave Smith.
 Harper later managed Huntly from June 1988 after a successful spell at junior club Rosslyn Sport (which was also the name of a sports shop in Aberdeen, the club later merged with Muggiemoss to form Dyce Juniors F.C.) which he joined the year before.
-He was then succeeded at Huntly by Steve Paterson in October 1990., He then soon became co-mananger at Deveronvale with existing manager Billy Anderson until November 1992.
+He was then succeeded at Huntly by Steve Paterson in October 1990., He then soon became co-manager at Deveronvale with existing manager Billy Anderson until November 1992.

 Harper has also been a columnist for the Aberdeen Evening Express.
 An autobiography, which was co-written by Evening Express sports editor Charlie Allan, was published in 2008.
 Harper was appointed honorary Club President of Aberdeenshire Amateur League side Halliburton AFC in 2009.
 In the early 21st century he often worked on home match days for Aberdeen in as the host of the 'Legends' Hospitality Lounge of the Richard Donald stand at Pittodrie Stadium.